 Prior research has indicated seniors who already had problems with activities of daily living were especially vulnerable to the aftereffects of an ER visit.

-Longevity has become a major health and financial issue for people who are planning for their future retirements.
-For those American’s already over 65 many tend to cope with issues and hide these problems from family members.
-This means the ER visit becomes that wake-up call and creates “crisis management” unless that senior had planning for Long-Term Care in advance.
+Longevity has become a significant health and financial issue for people who are planning for their future retirements.
+For American’s already over 65, many tend to cope with issues and hide these problems from family members.
+The ER visit becomes that wake-up call for the family and creates “crisis management” unless that senior had planned for long-term care in advance.

-Why would seeking help in an ER often become a sentinel event, with potential adverse consequences for older adults?
+Why would seeking help in an ER often become a sentinel event, with potentially adverse consequences for older adults?

 Some people think they are protected because they have a trust in place.
-This is a fallacy.
-Trusts are normally not a plan for Long-Term Care or asset protection.
+This thinking is a fallacy.
+Trusts are normally not a plan for long-term care or asset protection.
 Read this article about trusts and long-term care planning - https://www.LTCnews.com/columnists/articles/trust-your-trust-except-when-it-comes-to-long-term-care

-If your elder parent is in outstanding health, depending on age, there may still be time to put a Long-Term Care insurance plan in place.
+If your elder parent is in excellent health, depending on age, there may still be time to put a Long-Term Care insurance plan in place.

-The best time to plan is prior to retirement.
+The best time to plan is before retirement.
 Experts say Long-Term Care insurance is very affordable and much easier to obtain when you are younger.
 Too often, people in their 40s or 50s, despite planning for retirement, fail to plan for one of the most significant risks to retirement savings - the risk of needing long-term care services.

 Often, it is this “crisis management” that an adult son or daughter goes through that focuses the need for advance planning.